selwynpolit/craft/README.md

 * Once everything is installed, run `npm start` to start the frontend compile processes
 * For SVG icons that need to be compiled for use with gulpicon, run `gulp icons` at the root

+## Credentials

+*IMPORTANT!* change these credentials before pushing to a remote environment

+* Username: admin
+* Password: testtest